tddfellow/tddfellow.github.io/source/_posts/2016-05-27-iterative-divide-and-conquer-or-how-to-solve-problems.markdown

 Example:

-Given number `37545`, the program outputs `thirty seven thousands five hundred forty five`.
+Given number `37545`, the program outputs `thirty-seven thousands five hundred forty-five`.

 ### I can solve that!